 The block settings of the Family Entry block include a setting for configuring attribute categories.
-After filling out the family, phone number and email information and selecting Next, you'll see an entry form for the first attribute category you selected.
+When you pick one or more categories, the Finish button at the bottom of the page changes to Next.
+After filling out the family information and selecting Next, you'll see an entry form for the first attribute category you selected.
 Completing this form and pressing Next takes you to the next attribute category.
 This will continue until you've entered information for each attribute category.
 On the last screen, you'll see the Finish button.